adibenmati/node-red-mongo-storage-plugin/README.md

 as per the guide for running a custom Node-Red inside your process:

 http://nodered.org/docs/embedding.html

-You can also check my example node-red-app in the github repository : https://github.com/adibenmati/node-red-mongo-storage-plugin/blob/master/examples/node-red-app.js
+You can also check my example node-red-app in the github repository: [node red quickstart with node-red-mongo-storage-plugin](https://github.com/adibenmati/node-red-mongo-storage-plugin/blob/master/examples/node-red-app.js)

 Firstly, require the module: